Uber Video Shows Graphic Self-Driving Car Crash That Killed Elaine Herzberg

 — Business Insider (@businessinsider) March 20, 2018

-The investigation is ongoing and it is to be determined if any civil or criminal charges will be filed in Elaine Herzberg’s death.
+The investigation is ongoing, and it is to be determined if any civil or criminal charges will be filed in Elaine Herzberg’s death.

 Self-driving cars have been involved in accidents in the past.
 However, this case may be the first reported fatality.